saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Conditional statements
 ======================

-Let's assume that we have different device types in our network and that we have stored that role as a grain.
+Let's assume that we have different device types in our network and that we have stored this information as a grain.
 In the following example, through the use of conditional statements, we put all the different configurations into 1 template:

 ```
 {# retrieve grain and store that value in type #}